CapybaraIcons/orange-icons/README.md

 ✨ Features

 - Based on a 24x24px grid
-- 1pt base, optimised to be used up until 3pt for best flexibility.
+- 1pt base, optimised to be used up until 3pt for best flexibility
-- Open Source: 100% free to use in personal and commercial projects
+- Open Source and 100% free to use in personal and commercial projects

 --